-- "25 April Commission Delegated Regulation" means Commission Delegated Regulation (EU) 2017/565 of 25 April 2016 supplementing Directive 2014/65/EU of the European Parliament and of the Council as regards organisational requirements and operating conditions for investment firms and defined terms for the purposes of that Directive. - (2) References in these Regulations to books, data, records or other documents, or to any of them, shall be construed as including any document or information kept in a non-legible form (whether stored electronically or otherwise) which is capable of being reproduced in a legible form, or aurally where relevant, and all the electronic or other automated means, if any, by which such document or information is so capable of being reproduced and to which the firm has access. - (3) A word or expression used in these Regulations or the description or explanation of a matter set out in these Regulations has, unless the contrary intention appears, the same meaning, description or explanation in these Regulations that it has in the Investment Intermediaries Act 1995, in Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU or the MiFID Regulations.
+"19 December Commission Delegated Regulation" means Commission Delegated Regulation (EU) 231/2013 of 19 December 2012 supplementing Directive 2011/61/EU of the European Parliament and of the Council with regard to exemptions, general operating conditions, depositories, leverage, transparency and supervision.

+(2) References in these Regulations to books, data, records or other documents, or to any of them, shall be construed as including any document or information kept in a non-legible form (whether stored electronically or otherwise) which is capable of being reproduced in a legible form, or aurally where relevant, and all the electronic or other automated means, if any, by which such document or information is so capable of being reproduced and to which the firm has access.

+(3) A word or expression used in these Regulations or the description or explanation of a matter set out in these Regulations has, unless the contrary intention appears, the same meaning, description or explanation in these Regulations that it has in the Investment Intermediaries Act 1995, in Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU or the MiFID Regulations.